usgs/landslides-mLS/README.md

-mLS is a function that estimates the landslide magnitude (mLS) from cutoff (smallest area that follows power law), beta (power-law exponent), and an array of areas derived from a landslide inventory following the methods of Tanyas and others (in prep).
+mLS is a function that estimates the landslide magnitude (mLS) from cutoff (smallest area that follows power law), beta (power-law exponent), and an array of areas derived from a landslide inventory following the methods of Tanyas and others (2018).
 It can also calculate the uncertainty in landslide-event magnitude if uncertainties in cutoff and beta values are given as input parameters.
 The function plots the best power-law fit for the medium and large landslides and the frequency-area distribution of the